ulyssesdouglass/wonder-project/_posts/2020-10-7-christian-thought-doubt-and-faith.markdown

 Sophomore year, junior year, to this very day these doubts live in my head.
 You assert your opinion before me or mention anything divine, my mind is whizzing questioning your motives and explaining away the existence of the supernatural.

-I now see clearly that I'm a selfish, sexually twisted, inconsistent, hypocrite.
+I now see clearly that I'm a selfish, twisted, inconsistent, hypocrite.
 You see through college, I realized that I'll never leave where I started, not having a clue and being terribly messed up.
 I knew that I couldn't trust myself, but I now know that I cannot trust anyone else but Jesus.

 See, he showed me that he acknowledged and affirmed this standard of moral character.